Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 Complimentary alcoholic beverages include:

-- A selection of two domestic draft beers, typically something like a Budweiser or Coors Light.
+• A selection of two domestic draft beers, typically something like a Budweiser or Coors Light.
 They rotate their beers quite often so you might see something different.

-- House wines, which include red, white, or sparkling.
+• House wines, which include red, white, or sparkling.

-- House brand liquors and cocktails.
+• House brand liquors and cocktails.
 The last time I had a bloody Mary, I think they made it with Smirnoff vodka.
 And I remember that Jack Daniel’s and Gordon’s Gin were free too.

 Premium beers such as Stella Artois will cost you $5.
 Premium wines by the glass will set you back anywhere from $8 – 15 depending on what you order.
 Cocktails made with premium brands such as Grey Goose or Bombay Sapphire have surcharges between $7 – 12.

-United Ticketing Agents
+Ticketing Agents

-Last but not the least, one of the biggest perks of United Club is the availability of experienced United ticketing agents.
+Last but not the least, one of the biggest perks of United Club is the availability of experienced ticketing agents.
 They can handle a cancellation or delay that involves complex rerouting or other complicated matters that a typical phone agent cannot easily handle.
-United assigns their best and most experienced agents to their United Club locations so take advantage of their services there if you have the need.
+United assigns their best and most experienced agents to their UC locations so take advantage of their services there if you have the need.
 I have to say that every time I used their services, I find the agents top-notch and extremely competent.

 Conclusion